 My storytelling weaves medieval narratives together with English folk song.
 Often moving, occasionally political, frequently feminist, just a little queer and regularly funny, my stories underline the relevance and vibrancy of medieval narratives for today’s world.

-I’ve told stories in some gorgeous and unusual venues, including two Cathedrals, at Swansea Waterfront Museum, literature festivals, theatres, folk festivals in the UK and USA and at academic conferences and, most recently, at a folk festival in California.
+I’ve told stories in some gorgeous and unusual venues, including two Cathedrals, at Swansea Waterfront Museum, literature festivals, theatres, folk festivals in the UK and USA and at academic conferences and a folk festival in California.